Wills

 Do you need to use a solicitor

-It's best to use a solicitor to make sure your will is legally valid and there are clear instructions for your executors.
-If you write the will yourself, it's easy to make mistakes that can cause complex problems after your death.
+If you write the will yourself, it's easy to make mistakes that can cause problems after your death.
 Sorting out misunderstandings and disputes in court can result in legal costs that reduce the amount of money in the estate.

 Some common mistakes people make when making wills without legal supervision are:

-• not knowing about the formal requirements needed to make a will legally valid
+not knowing about the formal requirements needed to make a will legally valid

-• failing to include directions about what happens if a beneficiary dies either before you or before the estate is settled.
+not including directions about what happens if a beneficiary dies either before you or before the estate is settled.
 A will can be drafted to take account of what happens to the beneficiary’s share if this happens

-• being unaware that marriage or civil partnership does not invalidate a previously made will or that divorce or dissolution of a civil partnership does invalidate most provisions in a will relating to the ex-spouse or ex-civil partner
+being unaware that marriage or civil partnership does not invalidate a previously made will or that divorce or dissolution of a civil partnership does invalidate most provisions in a will relating to the ex-spouse or ex-civil partner

-There is a leaflet explaining more about wills and executries on the Scottish Legal Complaints Commission (SLCC) website
+There is a leaflet explaining more about wills and executries on the Scottish Legal Complaints Commission (SLCC) website.

 Will-writing services are available in books and online.
 However, these are not regulated by the Law Society of Scotland so there are few safeguards if things go wrong.

-How much does a will cost
+How much does it cost to make a will

 Solicitors can set their own charges for drawing up a will.
 If your will is complex it might be more expensive.